 4.1.
 Can save you money on models

-An illustration is a piece of work form the imagination, you don’t have to get anyone else involved except for the creator.
+An illustration is a piece of work from the imagination, you don’t have to get anyone else involved except for the creator.
 Photo shots often require models or members of staff.
-Models require payment, even staff have to be taken away from there normal roles for a time.
+Models require payment, even staff have to be taken away from their normal roles for a time.

 4.2.
 Less copyright and rights issues

-Once you’ve fulfilled the requested criteria of your illustration you can use it without any further issues.
-If you’ve paid-for a commissioned illustration, it’s your to use and you can register it as a trademark or copyright it id you wish.
+Once you’ve fulfilled the requested criteria for your illustration you can use it without any further issues.
+If you’ve paid for a commissioned illustration, it’s yours to use and you can register it as a trademark or copyright it if you wish.
 Even free stock illustrations allow you to use them as long as you follow the guidelines of the download and the terms and conditions applied.